 tl;dr pharmacy is the thing we wished existed when we were in pharmacy school.

-Our stuff is in plain language and littered with jokes.
-We don't enjoy reading medical journals, and neither do you.
+Our stuff is in plain language and littered with (bad) jokes.
+We don't like reading medical journals, and neither do you.

-Further, your patients don't want to hear counseling points you're regurgitating from Micromedex.
-They want you to talk to them like a human being.
+And here's a secret -- Your patients don't want to hear counseling points regurgitated from Micromedex.
+They want you to talk to them like an actual person.

 At tl;dr pharmacy, you'll find actionable information you can use right now.

-Learning the amount of drug information required to be a competent practitioner is hard work.
+Learning the amount of drug information required to care for your patients is hard work.
 There is no getting around it.
-We cannot replace the hard work that YOU must put in to succeed.

-Most of all, we cannot replace your sound clinical judgement.
+We cannot replace your sound clinical judgement.
 We aren't afraid to give our professional opinions here.
-But we do not know your patient.
-And what you read on this site will not be enough to provide the outstanding care they deserve.
+But we don't know your patient.

 By the nature of "tl;dr," we have to leave some stuff out.
 You will find tons of useful info here, but it will not be the full picture.
 For more information, please see our disclaimer.